The resilience of tree Roots After Cutting

 Can tree roots regrow after cutting them down?

-Are tree roots able to continue to expand after cutting them down?
+Will tree roots continue to grow after cutting down?

-Are tree roots likely to continue to spread after the tree has been cut down?
+Are tree roots likely to continue to grow after cutting down?

 Conclusion: